GHASS19/RandomForest_covid19_Case_Study/README.md

 # Random Forest Covid 19

 In this case study, you'll use Random Forest to understand the scope of the Coronavirus using data from December and January of 2020.
-This case study is an excellent example of how data scientists can help share crucial insights about occurrences that have an impact around the world.
+We want to predict the state of patient.
+We will predict if they are released from the hospital, isolated or deceased from the virus.

 ## 1. Explore the Data
+- State of Patient
+isolated    1791
+released     307
+deceased      32
+- We have an imbalanced data set, as many of the patients are in isolation compared to the other two states of the patient's health.
 ## 2. Data Wrangling

 - What to do with missing values?
 Mode & Mean
+-
 ## 3. Visualizations of the Data

 - Heatmap of the all the variables for the Covid 19 Data from South Korea